 The Asian Studies Department is closely linked in terms of students, faculty, courses, fellowships, staff, and daily operations to all of SPAS’ Centers, which further coordinate links throughout the university.
 The possibilities are endless.

-The following disciplines, fields, and programs serve ASP’s interdisciplinary mission: American Studies, Anthropology, Art and Art History, Business, East Asian Languages and Literatures, Economics, Ethnic Studies, Ethnomusicology, Geography, History, Indo-Pacific Languages and Literatures, Linguistics, Philosophy, Political Science, Religion, Sociology, Theater and Dance, Urban and Regional Planning, and Women’s Studies.
-Many of these departments offer the Ph.D. with a focus on Asia.
+The following disciplines, fields, and programs serve ASP’s interdisciplinary mission: American Studies, Anthropology, Art and Art History, Business, East Asian Languages and Literatures, Economics, Ethnic Studies, Ethnomusicology, Geography, History, Indo-Pacific Languages and Literatures, Linguistics, Philosophy, Political Science, Religion, Sociology, Theater and Dance, Urban and Regional Planning, Women’s Studies, and more.

 Please note: We do not offer a PhD in Asian Studies.
 Asia-focused PhD programs are available in Anthropology, East Asian Language and Literatures, Economics, Geography, History, Linguistics, Music, Philosophy, Political Science, Public Health, Sociology, Theater and Dance, and Tropical Agriculture.
 Our MA degrees can help prepare you for a PhD in another department; as a PhD student, you are also eligible to concurrently pursue a Graduate Certificate in an area of Asian Studies.
 If you are interested in applying for a PhD on an Asia-related topic at UH Mānoa, please contact the appropriate department.